attachmentsme/developer-blog/cloudfront.md

 Moving Assets over to CloudFront
 --------------------------------

 Rather than immediately switching our entire site to using CloudFront, we decided to incrementally move a few key pages over.
-This allowed us meassure performance, experiment with cache settings, and to perform various other sanity checks, before fully-committing to CloudFront.
-We created several [Rails View Helpers](https://github.com/attach mentsme/cloud_front_helpers) to aid us in this incremental approach.
+This allowed us meassure performance, experiment with cache settings, and to perform various other sanity checks before fully-committing to CloudFront.
+We created several [Rails View Helpers](https://github.com/attachmentsme/cloud_front_helpers) to aid us in this incremental approach.